docker-hy/docker-hy.github.io/data/part-2/section-3.md

 Notice the `depends_on` declaration.
 This makes sure that the `db` service should be started first. `depends_on` does not guarantee that the database is up, just that the service is started first.
 The Postgres server is accessible with dns name "db" from the redmine service as discussed in the "docker networking" section

-Now when you run `docker-compose up` you will see a bunch of database migrations running first.
+Now when you run `docker compose up` you will see a bunch of database migrations running first.

 ```console
   redmine_1  | I, [2019-03-03T10:59:20.956936 #25]  INFO -- : Migrating to Setup (1)